JAlcocerT/JAlcocerT/content/blog/eng-electronics.md

 ffmpeg -f concat -safe 0 -i file_list.txt -c copy output_video.mp4 #original audio
 ```

-Toy models can NOT predict
+Toy models can NOT predict.

+No model is perfect, reality is far to complex.

+Its just that some are based on garbage and produce (surprise) more non sense garbage.

 {{< youtube "JbixCdhRzDo" >}}